EXPERT ADVICE

 With a new season comes a shift in weather patterns.
 This change can have a significant impact on your roof.
 Temperature changes put stress and strain on the seams of your roof membrane.
 During the spring and fall temperature cycles, expansion and contraction flex the membrane and sealants of your roof.
 As a result, these…

-Ponding Water On a Roof: When Can it Damage Your Investment and How to Resolve Common Causes
+Ponding Water on a Roof: When Can it Damage Your Investment and How to Resolve Common Causes

 Hazards Up High: Protect Your Roof